greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/partner-gitlab-basics-fg_1_1.md

 ---
-title: "Partner Facilitator Guide for GitLab with Git Essentials"
+title: Partner Facilitator Guide for GitLab with Git Essentials
-description: "This Facilitator Guide is intended to walk you through all important links, preparation items, and after class items for our GitLab with Git Essentials course."
+description: This Facilitator Guide is intended to walk you through all important links, preparation items, and after class items for our GitLab with Git Essentials course.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/partner-gitlab-basics-fg_1_1/
+linkTitle: Partner Facilitator Guide for GitLab with Git Essentials
+type: docs
 ---

 ## GitLab with Git Essentials Facilitator Guide for Partners